Sexual Harassment - Sexual Misconduct Policy

-If there is an Appeal, this record is appended to the written record of the original decision and kept in confidential student conduct files.
+If there is an appeal, this record is appended to the written record of the original decision and kept in confidential student conduct files.

-Any individual who files a complaint of sexual misconduct or serves as a witness to the incident is not subject to disciplinary action for his/her own consumption of alcohol or drugs during the time of the sexual misconduct.
+Any individual who files a complaint of sexual misconduct or serves as a witness to the incident is not subject to disciplinary action for their own consumption of alcohol or drugs during the time of the sexual misconduct.
 For more information about this policy, certain exceptions or provisions, refer to the Medical Amnesty Policy.

 DUTY TO REPORT AND TIMELY WARNINGS